Taniya027/TO-DO-LISTapp/README.md

 URL Parameters

 The application uses react-router-dom to handle URL parameters for search functionality.
 The useSearchParams hook is used to read and set query parameters in the URL.

 Setup and Run

 Follow these steps to set up and run the application:
-Prerequisites Before you begin, ensure you have met the following requirements:

 Prerequisites